Mooresville High School’s new football coach, a familiar face, can’t wait to get started

 Zach Mayo has known for about a week that he would be the new head football coach at Mooresville High School, but he couldn’t tell anyone.

-He had to wait for the Iredell-Statesville School District Board of Directors to approve the hire.
+He had to wait for the school board to approve the hire.
 The school officially hired Mayo, 26, on Wednesday, about five weeks after Joe Nixon resigned to become system athletic director for Rowan County Schools.

 Mayo has been on staff for four years, coaching the offensive line under Nixon.
 He felt his familiarity with the school, players, program and parents played a role in him getting the nod.